mfbutner/PrairieLearnEasyMoss/README.md

 * Unzip before going through files, this will create a new file
 * -d might require all folders to be flattened (give different names to files w/ same name)
 * -d might require all files to be in one folder (shutil)
+* chain maps: if not in child, looks in parent.

 ### Checking if input JSON is formatted properly
 * Current method does not account for optional arguments in global scope
 * Clear up what keys are required or optional for each scope

 #### -----GLOBAL-----
-starting path:
+starting path: Required in one or the other
-comment:
+comment: Not required
-num assignments
-number of matches to show:
+number of matches to show: Not required
-language:
-max appearances:
-submitted files:
-base files:
-assignment info: required
-are submissions by directory: not required
+language:  Required in one or the other max appearances: Not Required assignment info: Required

 #### -----WITHIN ASSIGNMENT-----
+question name: Required
-starting path:
+starting path:  Required in one or the other
-comment:
+comment: Not required
-num assignments
-number of matches to show:
+number of matches to show: Not required
-language:
-max appearances:
-submitted files:
-base files:
-are submissions by directory: not required
+language:  Required in one or the other max appearances: Not Required submitted files: Required base files: Not Required are submissions by directory: not required

-### Adding -d to MOSS command
-* If the "are_submissions_by_directory" key is not there at all, add -d
-* If the key is True, add -d
+### Supported Langauges:
+* Sort alphabetically
+* Put in external file